 Board Position: Chair

+Dr. Lucas has held several leadership positions at the World Bank where she was responsible for managing teams and processes which resulted in the creation of numerous, multimillion-dollar multiple stakeholder international development projects.
 Prior to her joining the World Bank, Dr. Lucas worked for the Pan American Health Organization, the Harvard Institute for International Development as well as several consulting firms.
-Dr. Lucas possesses a Ph.D. from The Johns Hopkins University and an M.S. from Harvard University.
-Dr. Lucas also has a B.A. in International Relations from Pomona College.
+Dr. Lucas possesses a Ph.D. from Johns Hopkins University, an M.S. from Harvard University and a BA from Pomona College.

 Claire lives with her partner Judy Dlugacz and their two newly adopted children, Juan and Angie, from Colombia SA.